Speed flying and speed riding: Comparison to paragliding and parachuting

 Speed flying/riding is a hybrid sport that combines elements of paragliding, parachuting and freeriding to create a new sport.
 Like paragliding, speed flying is done by launching from a slope with the wing overhead, already inflated by the incoming air.
-The main difference between speed flying and paragliding, is that speed flying is meant to create a fast, thrilling ride close to the slope, while the point of paragliding is usually to maintain a longer, gentler flight, never touching the ground before landing.
+The main difference between speed flying and paragliding is that speed flying is meant to create a fast, thrilling ride close to the slope, while the point of paragliding is usually to maintain a longer, gentler flight, never touching the ground before landing.
 The fast landing technique for speed wings, when flying without skis, is similar to that used in parachuting.
 However, parachuting or skydiving is done from a plane or fixed object (BASE jumping), and the wing is designed to arrest the free fall.
 Newer designs of hybrid-wings (also called mini-wings) are now being produced to allow a high speed "hike and fly" from mountainous areas.
 They can be soared in strong laminar winds and thermalled similar to paragliders, and may also be trimmed for a more traditional speed flying descent.

 History

 In the late 1970s, French mountaineers began launching parachutes from steep mountains on foot (ground launching) and with skis.
 Modifications to these parachutes evolved into larger, easier to launch wings now called paragliders, and parachute ground launching remained largely forgotten.
 However, advances in material and parachute swooping events inspired a new generation of pilots in France and America about 20 years later.
 Foot-launched parachute slalom course competitions known as blade running (or runner) competitions started in the Western United States in 1996 and continue with the Blade Raid since 2005.
 An American team of stunt parachutists expanded the sport, making stunt videos skimming mountain slopes in the Alps from 2001 to 2002.
-One team member opened the first 'Ground Launching School' for foot-launched parachutes in 2004 in California, US.
+One team member opened the first "Ground Launching School" for foot-launched parachutes in 2004 in California, US.

 On 7 February 2001 in Valfréjus (French Alps), as skydivers and paragliders Frédéric Fugen, Frank Coupat and Vince Reffet were stuck with conditions too windy for paragliding, Fugen floated the idea of flying his parachute, flung upward while skiing a steep freeride face.
-This succeeded and became the hobby of a small group of 5 pilots (Frédéric Fugen, Frank Coupat, David Eyraud, François Bon, Antoine Montant), who coined the term speed-riding ('riding' from freeride skiing, and 'speed' for the velocity that gives non-rigid wings their aerodynamic properties, thus an important element of reliability and adding to freeriding the possibility to just fly fast and safe over dangerous alpine portions such as rocks, glacier seracs and crevasses, or avalanche-prone terrain).
+This succeeded and became the hobby of a small group of 5 pilots (Frédéric Fugen, Frank Coupat, David Eyraud, François Bon, Antoine Montant), who coined the term speed-riding ('riding' from freeride skiing, and 'speed' for the velocity that gives non-rigid wings their aerodynamic properties, thus an important element of reliability and adding to freeriding the possibility to just fly fast and safe over dangerous alpine portions such as rocks, glacier seracss and crevasses, or avalanche-prone terrain).
 Alternating between skiing and flying phases is considered the essence of speed riding.
 The term speed-flying was later coined for the continuation of the practice in summer, without skis, with a slightly lower wing loading (no skiing gear + often larger wings).